Frequently Asked Questions

 Q: Do I need an office to start the program?

-Q: Are there any cash flow projections available for the Plan 2 and 3 program?
+Q: Are there any cash flow projections available for the Plan 2 program?

 Q: Is there a better time of the year to begin one of these programs?